temporalio/temporal/docs/worker-versioning.md

 ```shell
 temporal task-queue versioning insert-assignment-rule --task-queue my-tq --build-id $BUILD_ID --percentage 1
 ```
-Once this rule is created, 1% of tasks from new workflow executions will be sent to the versioned worker that you started above.
+Once this rule is created, 1% of new workflow executions will be sent to the versioned worker that you started above.
 The remaining 99% of new workflow executions will be assigned to the default Build ID, which is the first Build ID in the assignment rule list that has a ramp of 100%, or unversioned if no such rule exists.